makersacademy/chitter-challenge/README.md

 ## Further improvements

-Use buttons for post actions and links for something else.
+Use buttons for post actions and links for something else. is IMportant and could have resolved a lot of issues. click_link rather than click_button.